Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/05-Structural-PatternsPt.1/Lesson5.md

 <!-- SOLUTION FOR ACTIVITY 2 -- is below Additional Resources... -->

+## After Class

+1. Look up these other Structural Patterns:

+- Aggregate
+- Extensibility
+- Flyweight
+- Marker

+2. Research the following concepts:

+- The pros and cons of `Class Adapter` vs. `Object Adapter`
+- The `Single Responsibility Principle`
+- The principle of `Composition Over Inheritance`

+3. TODO: Extend the Media Player app you created in the previous class by implementing the following using either the Adapter or the Decorator pattern:

+- Add functionality so that the user can skip to the Next or Previous video clip

+__*Note*__ *- This will require that you have a collection of at several video clips.*

 ## Wrap Up (5 min)

 - Continue working on your current tutorial